v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 > a.
 Return the value of the `thisValue` component of the reference `V`.
 > 3. Return `GetBase(V)`.

-Again, for `o2.foo`, we don't take the branch in step 2, since it's not a super reference (such as `super.foo`), but we take step 3 and return the base value of the reference which is `o2`.
+For `o2.foo`, we don't take the branch in step 2, since it's not a super reference (such as `super.foo`), but we take step 3 and return the base value of the reference which is `o2`.

 Piecing everything together, we find out that we set the `Receiver` to be the base of the original reference, and then we keep it unchanged during the prototype chain walk.
 Finally, if the property we find is an accessor property, we use the `Receiver` as the **this value** when calling it.